Services for the 2024-2025 school year will be held at the Early Childhood Center at the Haines Center, 305 S. 9th St. Charles, IL 60174.

 The Community Preschool program serves children who are progressing at a rate typical for their age.
 Preschool tuition and registration fees will be available after approval by the School Board.

-Community Unit School District 303 conducts an on-line registration process for our tuition-based preschool classes currently operating out of Fox Ridge.
+Community Unit School District 303 conducts an on-line registration process for our tuition-based preschool classes.
 If openings are still available, children can be enrolled at any time during the school year.
 Visit the District 303 Registration page for more information.

 Transportation is not available to and from the program.
 Parents/Caregivers will provide transportation to and from school daily.